-Analytics reports in Aha! for Marketing help you monitor and manage the data behind all of your marketing efforts.
+Analytics reports in Aha! help you monitor and manage the data behind all of your marketing efforts.
 To gain actionable insights from these reports, you often need to combine datasets and run calculations.

 Calculation columns make it possible to transform the data in your list reports using custom equations.
-These columns can be created on list reports, then presented on pivot tables, charts, and custom roadmap reports.
+These columns can be created on list reports, then presented on pivot tables, charts, and custom roadmaps.
 With calculation columns, you can get instant insights into your marketing data to share with your team — no spreadsheets required.

 Calculation columns are completely configurable for a range of uses, from simple operations to highly complex equations.
 Here are a few ways that marketing teams can leverage them: